List of Oregon state symbols: Unofficial symbols and unsuccessful proposals

 While most states have an official nickname, the Oregon Legislature never officially adopted one.
 Oregon's unofficial nickname is "The Beaver State".
-Unofficial slogans for Oregon include "things look different here" and "Oregon, We Love Dreamers", the latter of which alludes to the "basic sense of idealism" of the state's culture.
+Unofficial tourism advertising for Oregon has included the slogans "Things Look Different Here" and "Oregon, We Love Dreamers", the latter of which alludes to the "basic sense of idealism" of the state's culture.
 In the 1950s and 60s, Oregon license plates featured the unofficial motto, "Pacific Wonderland".

 Several symbols have been proposed for addition to the list of official state symbols but were never adopted.
 The "Oregon Waltz" was approved as the state waltz by the Oregon House in 1997, but the proposal did not succeed in the Senate.
 In 2001, legislation designating the Kiger Mustang, a horse breed unique to southeastern Oregon, as the state horse was introduced, but not adopted.
-It was suggested in 2003 that Oregon have an official state tartan, but the bill never passed out of committee.
+It was suggested in 2003 that Oregon have an official state tartan, but the bill never passed out of committee, with a state tartan finally being adopted in 2017.